-81.25% of study participants who are now working within the field of 'Fire' previously worked as an EMS provider at a Fire Department.
+81.25% of study participants who are now working within the field of 'Fire' previously worked within a fire department within Emergency Medical Services.

 Key Findings

 The 2016 KBEMS Attrition Study was able to identify statistically significant demographic, EMS work life characteristics, and perception variables that predicted Kentucky EMS Attrition.
 The following are the key findings of the study.